CrossRef/event-data-user-guide/docs/data/graph.md

 Questions you can ask of this model are:

- - If this node is the subject of an Event node, give me all nodes that are the object of the Event node
+ - If this node is the subject of an Event node, give me all nodes that are the object of the Event node.
  - If this node is an article DOI, find all URL nodes that are the subj_url of nodes of which this is an a subj_PID.
-In other words, find the Landing Page URL for this article DOI.
+In other words, find the landing page URL for this article DOI.

 This model is the richest so far, but issuing queries between subject and object nodes requires an extra 'hop' to find the intermediary Event node.